testcontainers/testcontainers-python/.github/CONTRIBUTING.md

 We recommend following these steps:

-1. Finish readng this document.
+1. Finish reading this document.
 2. Read the [recently updated issues][1]
 3. Look for existing issues on the subject you are interested in - we do our best to label everything correctly